Geraldton: Communications

-Health and education

 Healthcare

 Geraldton has two hospitals: Geraldton Regional Hospital (GRH) (public) and St John of God Hospital (SJOGH) (private).
 Geraldton Regional Hospital is the only facility in Geraldton with a 24-hour Emergency Room.

 Geraldton Regional Hospital is a 55-bed hospital comprising accident and emergency, medical, surgical, paediatrics, maternity, intensive nursing, chemotherapy unit, day surgery and a renal dialysis unit.

 Allied health services (speech pathology, psychology, physiotherapy, occupational therapy, pharmacy and audiology) are also available at the hospital.

 St John of God Hospital is a 60-bed hospital with medical, surgical, acute care, maternity and palliative care.
 There is also an adjoining specialist centre where residential specialists are based.
 This included three general surgeons, radiologists, an orthopaedic surgeon, two obstetrician/gynaecologists, an ophthalmologist, GPs and anaesthetists.
 Visiting specialists consulting rooms are also based here.
-Geraldton has visiting specialists covering a wide range of medical specialities.
-Most visit Geraldton monthly.

 There are 42 private general practitioners resident in Geraldton, including four general practitioners employed by the Geraldton Regional Aboriginal Medical Service (GRAMS).
 Most of the GPs and resident specialists in Geraldton are involved in teaching Rural Clinical School medical students.

 Community services include the Aboriginal Medical Service, the Community Drug Service Team, the Community Health and Development Centre, and the Community Mental Health Team.

-Private diagnostic facilities include Geraldton Radiology at SJOGH, the PathWest at GRH and SJOG Pathology at SJOGH.
+Education

 Tertiary education

-Geraldton Universities Centre

 The Geraldton Universities Centre is an independent, not-for-profit, incorporated body, supporting university courses in Geraldton on behalf of a range of universities including CQUniversity, Charles Sturt University and the University of Southern Queensland.
 The centre is an Australian first with university places allocated specifically for Geraldton, allowing students to study locally while living and working in the Mid West.
 The majority of graduates now work in regional Western Australia.
 The student body has grown from 20 student places in 2001 to more than 200 enrolled students in 2015, undertaking a range of bridging and full degree programs.

-TAFE

-Central Regional TAFE

-Central Regional TAFE (formerly, Durack Institute of Technology) is a college of TAFE providing education, training programs and services to the community including school leavers, mature age students, industry/corporate groups, international students, employers and those who study for their own personal and professional development.
+Central Regional TAFE (formerly Durack Institute of Technology) is a college of TAFE providing education, training programs and services to the community including school leavers, mature age students, industry/corporate groups, international students, employers and those who study for their own personal and professional development.

-Batavia Coast Maritime Institute

 The Batavia Coast Maritime Institute (BCMI), a subsidiary of Central Regional TAFE, is a training, research and development facility located at Separation Point in Geraldton.
-BCMI offers coursework in Aquaculture, Aquaponics, Conservation & Land Management, Coxswain, Master Class V, Horticulture, Environmental Science, Marine Engine Driving Grade 1&2, Laboratory Sciences, Sustainability, Marine VHF Radio, Recreational Skippers Ticket and Restricted Coxswains.